2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in the Great Lakes Region

 Full Design & Applied Arts at University of Wisconsin - Stout Report

-Columbus College of Art and Design ranked #6 on this year’s Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the city of Columbus, CCAD is a private not-for-profit school with a small student population.
+Columbus College of Art and Design did quite well in this year’s ranking of the most popular places for design and applied arts students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the large city of Columbus, CCAD is a private not-for-profit college with a small student population.

 About 71% of the students majoring in design at the school are women while 29% are male.